rolandbaer/list-last-changes/readme.txt

 *Release date: November 29, 2020*

 * Introducing template mechanism in shortcode (also planned for widget and block)

-= 0.8.7 =

-*Release date: October 24, 2020*

-* Bugfix for not using the right url of a blog post when permalink was customized

 = Older releases =
 see [additional changelog.txt file](https://plugins.svn.wordpress.org/list-last-changes/trunk/changelog.txt)